pktmasseta/pktmasseta.github.io/_rush/index.md

         start: 11:00am
         end: 3:00pm
       - name: <a href="https://sched.co/m8yg" target="_blank">Grillin' and Chillin'</a>
-        description: Get ready to indulge in the most appetizing hot dogs you have ever seen in PKT's Grillin' and Chillin' event
+        description: Great hotdogs, burgers, and a good time, all at Grillin' & Chillin' with PKT
         start: 12:00pm
         end: 2:00pm
       - name: <a href="https://sched.co/m8yj" target="_blank">Ultimate Frisbee</a>